Proposed changes in floodplain management

 Under the Water Management Act 2000, water access licences entitle a licence holder to a share of the water in a water source that can be sustainably extracted.
 These licences are held and traded independently from land and are issued separately to approvals.

-You can search the online NSW Water Register for information about water supply work approvals and and water use approvals.
+You can search the online NSW Water Register for information about water supply work approvals and water use approvals.
 Information includes:

 - the approval ID number